RickyGoacher/react-uk-bank-holidays/readme.md

 ### Install

-Installation: npm install uk-bank-holidays
+Installation: npm install react-uk-bank-holidays

 ### Usage

 Import the package into your app:

-import { useBankHolidays } from "uk-bank-holidays";
+import { useBankHolidays } from "react-uk-bank-holidays";

 Hook options: